pavelnebesky/Chama-Java-Tribes-Public/development.md

 # Development Environment

+Please download the following for you operating system

 ## Java
 - [Java](https://www.java.com/en/)
-- Ensure you download the correct one for you operating system
 - Test by running `java -version` in your command line

 <br><br>